 Hazardous Waste.
 Free Drop-Off Disposal.
 Read the disposal section carefully before transporting fuel to the Kitsap County Household Hazardous Waste Facility.
 This information is for household items only.
 View business, non-profit, and agency information.

 How to Transport Fuel to the Household Hazardous Waste Facility

-We empty and return pourable containers 6-gallons or smaller, but cannot return pourable containers 6-gallons or larger.
+We will empty and return pourable containers 6-gallons or smaller, but we cannot return pourable containers larger than 6-gallons.
 These are too heavy to safely pour into our fuel tanks.